Professor Helen Nicholson

 The proceedings of the trial of the Templars in the British Isles, 1308-1311, contain a wealth of information about national and international mobility of lay religious, religious beliefs among the lay population, and the activities of the mendicant orders in the British Isles in the early fourteenth century.
 Although some of the manuscripts had been edited in full, others had not; and some of the previous editions remain difficult to access.
 Scholars had not compared the various manuscripts to produce an overall picture of the trial.

 The objective of this project was to make these extensive resources readily available to scholars and, by providing a translation, more accessible to the wider research community.
-In addition, by comparing these sources and analysing the data that they contain, the project will advance historical knowledge of the internal workings of the Order of the Temple, and of ecclesiastical inquisitorial procedures.
+In addition, by comparing these sources and analysing the data that they contain, the project aimed to advance historical knowledge of the internal workings of the Order of the Temple, and of ecclesiastical inquisitorial procedures.

 Funded by a British Academy/Leverhulme Trust Senior Research Fellowship, this project had a value of £ 27,658.79.

 The Templars' English estates were inventoried at the time of the Templars' arrests early in January 1308.
 From that time until the dissolution of the Order in England in July 1311, the estates were administered by royal keepers.
 Full records were taken and are preserved in the National Archives (TNA).
 These records have hardly been studied by scholars.
 They offer a unique opportunity to study how a non-noble institution exploited its landed property and how it related with its local community, at a time when English landowners were just beginning to run their estates indirectly, employing skilled bailiffs, rather than directly.

 This project aims to answer a number of questions, including: